 Keep the door open, and let him move in and out freely for the first few days until you know he’s comfortable.

-Once you begin closing the door, hang around for a bit near the crate, and leave the room for a few minutes.
+Once you begin closing the door, hang around near the crate, and leave the room for a few minutes.

 Useful How to Train a Puppy Tips Alert: Don’t open the crate immediately on returning, and wait to indicate that his being inside is normal.